azabelmena/ccom4086/machinelevelrepresentations/thegnudebugger/bufferoverflows.md

 It worked!

-This example has been relatively simple and artificail.
+This example has been relatively simple and artificial.
 In actual practice, programs are compiled with added protections to make these kinds of hard to implement.
 Here we disabled them just to see how the exploit works, but a keen developer or security engineer will not give you the chance to learn how an